sebastianspicker/chronikwerk/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Made the self assumptions easier to check later.
+- Merged scattered ci guidance into the docs.

 - The older setup fragments have been reduced to the useful parts.